 Use the following procedure as an aid in troubleshooting the chopper module.
-Refer to the power supply electrical schematic in the back of this manual.
+Refer to the power unit wiring diagram at rear of this manual.

 SHOCK HAZARD: Use extreme care when working near the chopper modules.
 The large electrolytic capacitors (blue-cased cylinders) store large amounts of energy in the form of electric voltage.
 Even if the power is off, dangerous voltages exist at the capacitor terminals, on the chopper, and the diode heatsinks.
 Never discharge the capacitor(s) with a screwdriver or other implement...explosion, property damage and/or personal injury will result.